vasille-js/vasille-js/doc/V3-API.md

+# Documentation

 The main goal of the Vasille project is to create a framework which just works as expected.
-No special knowledge required, just HTML, CSS, TypeScript, minimal JSX.
+No special knowledge required, just HTML, CSS, JavaScript, minimal JSX.

 ## Table of content
 [[_TOC_]]

 ## Components

 Components are reusable parts of Vasille applications.
-They are written in `.tsx` files, using a superset of typescript.
+They are written in `.jsx` or `.tsx` files, using a superset of javascript.

 Components are designed as functions, which are executed each time when the component is used.